Charles Beauclerk, 15th Duke of St Albans: Oxfordian theory

-Books
+Career and publications

 In 2010 he published Shakespeare's Lost Kingdom: The True History of Shakespeare and Elizabeth, in which he espouses a version of "Prince Tudor theory" which holds that Oxford was the lover of Queen Elizabeth I, and that Henry Wriothesley, 3rd Earl of Southampton was, in fact, their son.
 Beauclerk supports the most radical version of the theory, which adds the claim that Oxford himself was the queen's son, and thus the father of his own half-brother, having fathered him with his own mother.

-Beauclerk has also written a biography of his ancestor Nell Gwyn (Macmillan, 2005), which was the inspiration for the 2016 West End hit of the same name starring Gemma Arterton.
-Piano Man, his life of John Ogdon (Simon & Schuster, 2014), was shortlisted for the Spear Book Awards biography prize, and was described by Jeremy Nicholas in his review for Gramophone as "Perhaps the most riveting, intimate and revealing biography of a musician I have read."
+Beauclerk has written a biography of his ancestor Nell Gwyn (Macmillan, 2005), which was the inspiration for the 2016 West End version of the same name starring Gemma Arterton.

-In 1999 Beauclerk was employed as literary secretary for Nicholas Hagger in which capacity he made a selection of Hagger's poems.
+In 1999 Beauclerk was employed as literary secretary for Nicholas Hagger, in which capacity he made a selection of Hagger's poems.
 However, following his dramatic exploits leaping onto the Woolsack that year, he left Hagger's employ and the selection of 92 poems remained undisturbed for nearly twenty years.
-When Hagger rediscovered the collection, called Visions of England, he decided to publish them as he considered the collection provided a prophetic anticipation of a spirit of independence born out by Brexit.
+When Hagger rediscovered the collection, called Visions of England, he decided to publish them, considering them prophetic musings on a spirit of independence borne out by Brexit.

 Personal life

-On 29 December 1994, at Manaton, Dartmoor, Beauclerk was married to Canadian actress, singer-songwriter and artist Louise Robey.
-From that marriage he has one son: